APPLICANT INFORMATION

 FINANCIAL SUPPORT

 No stipend support is available for MS degree candidates but partial tuition scholarships are available.
-ALL INCOMING CMTI STUDENTS RECEIVE A TUITION SCHOLARSHIP.
+ALL FULL TIME CMTI STUDENTS RECEIVE A TUITION SCHOLARSHIP.

 Prospective students are highly encouraged to apply before January 1st!